 So far, we have been considering only the contribution to the $N{\rm H}$ column density of the large-scale distribution of gas in the host galaxies.
 We now proceed with the inclusion of the torus as an independent source of AGN obscuration.
-Figure 6 shows the three models described in Section 2: Wada, RA&R and the fiducial torus model, a combination of the other two with no contribution to the obscuration from the host galaxy.
+Fig. 6 shows the three models described in Section 2: Wada, RA&R, and the fiducial torus model, a combination of the other two with no contribution to the obscuration from the host galaxy.

-The implementation of the Wada torus model (red, dotted lines of Figure 6) in our mock galaxy catalogue produces, using their suggested parameters, a significant fraction of CTK AGN of ~85% at low luminosity, with a steep decrease to ~25% at brighter luminosities (right panel of Figure 6).
-This trend is mostly a consequence of the dependencies of the torus radius (the radius within which the X-ray heating is effective) and θ{crit} on luminosity, with the former increasing and the latter decreasing with increasing luminosity (see Section 2.3).
-Both variables are contributing by lowering the probability for the central SMBH to be obscured along any random line-of-sight, especially in the more luminous AGN.
+The implementation of the Wada torus model (red, dotted lines of Fig. 6) in our mock galaxy catalogue produces, using their suggested parameters, a significant fraction of CTK AGN of ~85 per cent at low luminosity, with a steep decrease to $\sim 25$ per cent at brighter luminosities (right panel of Fig. 6).
+This trend is mostly a consequence of the dependencies of the torus radius (the radius within which the X-ray heating is effective) and $\theta{\rm crit}$ on luminosity, with the former increasing and the latter decreasing with increasing luminosity (see Section 2.3).
+Both variables are contributing by lowering the probability for the central SMBH to be obscured along any random line of sight, especially in the more luminous AGN.
 The torus also significantly contributes to the obscuration of AGN in the CTN regime (middle panel).
-The average value of 50% of CTN obscuration across all luminosities (middle panel of Figure 6) naturally arises from our adopted assumption (see Section 2.3) of assigning a column density to all non-CTK obscuration uniformly distributed between $20 < \log(N_H/cm^{-2}) < 24$.
+The average value of 50 per cent of CTN obscuration across all luminosities (middle panel of Fig. 6) naturally arises from our adopted assumption (see Section 2.3) of assigning a column density to all non-CTK obscuration uniformly distributed between $20 < \log (N{\rm H}/{\rm cm}^{-2}) < 24$ .